Lisba/Platzi_video/README.md

 Platzi video app, for practicing content learned from the platzi's react course.

 ## Run the project

-Clone the repo
+1) Clone the repo.
-Go to folder: cd platzi_video
+2) Go to folder: cd Platzi_video.
-Install the dependencies: yarn or npm install
+3) Install the dependencies: yarn or npm install.
-Install json-server globally (as admin on windows): sudo npm install -g json-server Run the Fake Api server: json-server initialState.json Run the project: yarn start or npm start
+4) Install json-server globally (as admin on windows): sudo npm install -g json-server.
+5) Run the Fake Api server: json-server initialState.json.
+6) Run the project: yarn start or npm start.